Popmotion/popmotion/packages/popmotion-pose/README.md

 #### Bound drag movement

-We can limit user-input movement with the `dragBounds` object.
+We can limit pointer-driven movement with the `dragBounds` object.

 It can restrict movement in both dimensions with optional `left`, `right`, `top`, and `bottom` properties: